ding-haijie/SAN_D2T/README.md

 Run `python train.py` to continue training/save model, and evaluate the pre-trained models with metrics **BLEU** and **ROUGE**.

-The pickled model files we have trained can be downloaded at [Google Drive](https://drive.google.com/drive/folders/1wSuHSe-iEjdbA24Es1V7fpz35H1O8JiO?usp=sharing) .
+The model files we have trained can be downloaded at [Google Drive](https://drive.google.com/drive/folders/1wSuHSe-iEjdbA24Es1V7fpz35H1O8JiO?usp=sharing) .

 Run `python data2text.py` to generate utterances and attention maps.

-## Reference